ImperialCollegeLondon/LMsNN_NMR_Inversion/README.md

 Data available
 ------------------------------------------------------
 The data file contains the numerical synthesis data used in the study.
-Also the data of figures in the article are included.
+Also part of the data of figures in the article are included.